 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: Helena Tynell (1918-2016).

 Manufacturer: Glashütte Limburg, Glashüttenweg 1, 65549 Limburg an der Lahn, Germany.

-Other versions: Made in several sizes and models.
-These bubble glass lamps were made as pendant lamp, chandelier with several pendants together, table lamp, wall lamp, floor lamp, ceiling lamp and flush mount.
+Other versions: This Helena Tynell bubble glass pendant lamp was made in several sizes and models.
+As you can see in the 2 catalogue pictures from 1979.
+They were made as a pendant lamp, a chandelier with several pendants together, a table lamp, a wall lamp, a floor lamp, a ceiling lamp and a flush mount.

 Hellin Helena Tynell, born as Helena Turpeinen on December 10, 1918 in Äänekoski, Finland.
 She died January 18, 2016 in Tuusula, also in Finland.

 Tynell graduated in 1943 from the Central School of Arts and Crafts (Taideteollisuuskeskuskoulu) in Helsinki.